Phase Transitions in Genome-wide Association Studies and Categorical Variable Screenings: Introduction

 Focusing on one specific genomic location, the counts of observed genotypes, if two variants are present, can be tabulated as follows.

 Researchers test for associations between the genotypes and phenotypes using, for example, the Pearson chi-square test with statistic

 where ${E}_{jk} = (O_{j1}+O_{j2})(O_{1k}+O_{2k})/n$.

-Under the mild assumption that the counts $O_{jk}$'s follow a multinomial distribution (or a product-binomial distribution, if we decide to condition on one of the marginals), the statistic $x$ in \eqref{eq:chisq-statistic} can be shown to have an approximate $\chi^2(\lambda)$ distribution with $\nu=1$ degree of freedom at large sample sizes \citep{agresti2018introduction}.
+Under the mild assumption that the counts $O_{jk}$'s the statistic $x$ in \eqref{eq:chisq-statistic} can be shown to have an approximate $\chi^2(\lambda)$ distribution with $\nu=1$ degree of freedom at large sample sizes \citep{agresti2018introduction}.
 Independence between the genotypes and phenotypes would imply a non-centrality parameter $\lambda$ value of zero; if dependence exists, we would have a non-zero $\lambda$ where its value depends on the underlying multinomial probabilities.
 More generally, if we have a $J$ phenotypes and $K$ genetic variants, assuming a $J\times K$ multinomial distribution, the statistic will follow approximately a $\chi^2_{\nu}(\lambda)$ distribution with $\nu = (J-1)(K-1)$ degrees of freedom, when sample sizes are large.